ITenthusiasm/svelte-kit-supertokens/README.md

 ## Security Insights

 Although the middleware-free approach gives us many advantages when it comes to using SuperTokens with SSR frameworks, it also gives us a little more responsibility.
 You'll notice in this app that we have to be intentional about the settings which we use for our HTTP cookies.
-You don't necessarily need to use the settings that I have (though you _should_ use `HttpOnly` and you _should_ set a strict `Path`), but you should certainly ensure that your settings are the safest that they can be for your application.
+You don't necessarily need to use the settings in this project (though you _should_ use `HttpOnly` and you _should_ set a strict `Path`), but you should certainly ensure that your settings are the safest that they can be for your application.
 Here are some resources that may be helpful for you on the matter:

 - [How the `Set-Cookie` HTTP Header Works](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie)
 - [Docs for the `cookie` NPM package](https://www.npmjs.com/package/cookie) (Svelte Kit uses this under the hood to set the options for its cookies)